Basic On-Page WordPress Search Engine Optimization always starts with Search Engine Friendly URLs.

 So if you want the same URL for your posts as for your pages, you should set the option to /%postname%/ which is now the Post name option!

-That option is now my standard choice as it creates a good permalink as wel as perform well in load times.
+That option is now my standard choice as it creates a good permalink as well as performs well in load times.

 WordPress 3.x Optimized Permalinks Standard